Fixation, Processing and Embedding

 Active Caspase-3 and cleaved Lamin A assays can be used to detect the number of cells in a given tissue sample that are undergoing programmed cell death.

-The Histology Laboratory routinely stains formalin-fixed, paraffin-embedded tissue sections with a standard three-step colorimetric immunohistochemical detection system.
-We also use a newer polymer-based two-step peroxidase system when possible.
-This method helps avoid background staining of endogenous biotin.
-We also have a super-sensitive tyramide-based signal amplification system we use to enhance immunohistochemical staining when needed.
-When antigens cannot be detected on formalin-fixed tissues, we can develop protocols for frozen tissue sections and cultured cells adhered to glass slides.
-Our experienced and knowledgeable ASCP-certified Immunohistochemist is also highly trained in developing new protocols for antibodies as needed for an investigator’s research.
+The Histology Laboratory performs both automated and manual immunostaining and reoutinely stains formalin-fixed, paraffin-embedded tissue sections with a standard three-step colorimetric immunohistochemical detection system or a polymer-based two-step peroxidase system, which helps avoid enodgenous biotin staining.
+The core also uses a sensitive, tyramide-based signal amplification system for enhancing immunohistochemical staining when needed.
+When antigens cannot be detected on formalin-fixed tissues.
+The core can develop protocols for frozen tissue sections and cultured cells adhered to glass slides.
+When antigens cannot be detected on formalin-fixed tissues, core staff can develop new protocols using frozen tissues and other fixation methods.

-We have incorporated an automated immunostainer into our service to help meet the increasing demand for our services as well as to better standardize commonly used immunohistochemical stains.
-We have optimized automated protocols for several antibodies that we routinely run on the Biocare intelliPATH Immunostainer.
-A partial list of automated protocols includes:
+The core's automated immunostainer has helped meet the increasing demand for the core's services and helped standardize commonly used immunohistochemical stains.
+Optimized, automated protocols for several antibodies routinely run on the Biocare intelliPATH Immunostainer include:

 - Proliferation markers: 5-bromo-2'deoxyuridine (BrdU), Ki-67, PCNA